SiWickham/SiWickham/README.md

 Welcome to my GitHub profile.

 # 👨‍🦱 About me (He/Him)
 I'm an experienced NHS analyst with over 6 years experience of working across acute and commissioning bodies across the health and care sector.
 I am passionate about leveraging public health and provider data to improve decision-making across healthcare.
 I have a masters degree in Physics and relish a rich data source to interrogate.
-I currently work for the NHS Transformation Unit working on a variety of projects from modelling demand and capacity to developing comprehensive baselines of populations or systems to developing dashboards for organisation or system oversight.
+I am proficient in utilizing Statistical Process Control (SPC) methodology to drive project success.
+I currently work for the NHS Transformation Unit on a variety of projects from modelling demand and capacity to developing comprehensive baselines of populations or systems to developing dashboards for organisation or system oversight.
 Take a look at our GitHub page to learn more.

 # 🔨 What I'm working on
 * Estates Infrastructure: Using Power BI to undertake analysis on a range of estates related data, to inform current building backlog costs and predict future estates spend.
 I don't often use Power BI but find it a useful tool that organisations are familiar with, which aids engagement.